Skip to main content

 Access and permissions

 All connection tokens are stored encrypted.
 Once a credential is saved, no one can read it back directly: not workspace members, not workspace admins, and not the Lovable AI agent.
 Each project receives 2 abstract keys: LOVABLE_API_KEY that uniquely identifies a project and one key per connection.
-This connection key is an opaque key that encapsulates all secrets and allow one project to reach the connector gateway.
+This connection key is an opaque key that encapsulates all secrets and allows one project to reach the connector gateway.
 Your app and the agent use this key to call the connector, while the underlying tokens stay in Lovable’s secret store.
 Some secrets can be visible inside a project and to the agent.
 This applies when a secret is marked public (for example, a publishable key meant for the browser) or when the connector does not route through the gateway.
 Gateway connectors keep all credentials lovable-side and never expose them in the project.

 Data retention and deletion policy